Friday, December 30, 2011

 Southern part of the Wall to pray together, because the Orthodox men

-complained that when the women prayed at the
+complained that when the women prayed at the women’s section of the

 Western Wall, they were too loud.
 To me, it seems like a silly thing